 - When JAWS is reading by word in a braille document, it spells out the word as braille cells.

-- When you use the Spell checker, you hear the misspelled word and then the word in context on its line.
+- When you use the Spell Checker, you hear the misspelled word; press Insert + C to hear the word in context on its line.

 - When you use a movement command but the cursor does not move, JAWS tells you that you are in the same spot.
 An example is landing on the same character when you use the Left Arrow or Right Arrow key in formatted view, because there is an adjacent code (in coded view).